gokulkrishna10/dl-scanner/README.md

 # Driver's License Data Extractor

-This is a web application built primarily to extract data from driver's license by uploading an image of the driver's license or capturing a picture of it via a webcam.
-If the information extracted from the driver's license submitted via a picture taken through the webcam is supposedly inaccurate, you can try uploading the driver's license using the Upload File option.
-Often times an image captured from a webcam is not of very good quality.
-So providing a better quality driver's license using the Upload File option will help in extracting the data precisely.
+This web application is designed to extract information from a driver's license either by uploading an image or using a webcam to capture the license directly.
+In cases where the data extracted from an image captured via webcam is not accurate, it is recommended to use the Upload File feature.
+This is due to the fact that webcam images may not always be of the highest quality.
+Uploading a higher quality image of the driver's license can significantly improve the precision of the data extraction process.

 ## Architecture and Requirements